zumerlab/orbit-docs/src/content/docs/elements/orbit.md

   </div>
   ```

-- Basic example that renders two orbits of same radius the latter one is abowe the former.
+- Basic example that renders two orbits of same radius the latter one is above the former.
   ```html
   <div class="gravity-spot">
     <div class="orbit-10"></div>